-- Q. What if I am unable to file my tax return by the deadline? - A. You can obtain an automatic six-month extension (from April 18 to October 16, 2023) to file your 2022 Form 1040 if you file Form 4868 by April 18, 2023 with the IRS service center for your area.
+- Q. What if I am unable to file my tax return by the deadline? - A. You can obtain an automatic six-month extension (to October 15, 2024) to file your 2023 Form 1040 if you file Form 4868 by April 15, 2024, with the IRS service center for your area.
 Your Form 1040 can be filed at any time during the six-month extension period.
 An extension only relieves you from the obligation to file your return; it is not an extension of the obligation to pay your taxes.
-You must make an estimate of your tax for 2022 and pay the estimated tax either with your Form 4868 or through one of the electronic payment methods. - Q. Should I prepare my own tax return? - A. The answer depends on your ability and experience in working with financial information and in preparing tax returns.
-Keep in mind: Ministers' taxes present a number of unique rules, but these rules are not complex.
+You must make an estimate of your tax for 2023 and pay the estimated tax either with your Form 4868 or through one of the electronic payment methods. - Q. Should I prepare my own tax return? - A. The answer depends on your ability and experience in working with financial information and in preparing tax returns.
+Keep in mind: Ministers' taxes present several unique rules, but these rules are not complex.
 Many ministers will be able to prepare their own tax returns if they understand the unique rules that apply.
 These rules are summarized in this document.
-Easily accessible tax software will also accommodate the unique rules applicable to ministers, but it does not relieve a minister from understanding the rules in order to accurately utilize the software.
-On the other hand, if you experienced unusual events in 2022, such as the sale or purchase of a home or the sale of other capital assets, it may be prudent to obtain professional tax assistance.
-The IRS provides a service called Taxpayer Assistance, but it is not liable in any way if its agents provide you with incorrect answers to your questions.
+Easily accessible tax software will also accommodate the unique rules applicable to ministers, but it does not relieve a minister from understanding the rules to accurately utilize the software.
+On the other hand, if you experienced unusual events in 2023, such as the sale or purchase of a home or the sale of other capital assets, it may be prudent to obtain professional tax assistance.
+The IRS provides a service called Taxpayer Assistance, but the IRS is not liable in any way if its agents provide you with incorrect answers to your questions.
 Free taxpayer publications are available from the IRS and many of these are helpful to ministers.